lixu4n/My-Grocery-Strore-V2/README.md

 are on<br />
 🛠️ New colours for nav bar<br />
 🛠️ Added logos for cart and website title<br />
-🛠️ Adjusted colours for both
+🛠️ Adjusted colours for both<br />
 🛠️ Added search bar<br />